mmbman/Katagiri/1987-04-03-Platform-Sutra-Talk-4.md

 > So it is that the total bringing forth of amassed qualities is made into form and name, into the lifeline.
 There is *walking*, there is *flowing*.
 There is a time when mountains give birth to mountain children.
 Because of the principle of mountains becoming Buddhas and Zen adepts, Buddhas and Zen adepts emerge and appear in this way.
 Even when we may have eyes for the manifestation of *plants and trees, earth and stones, walls and fences,* we are not in doubt, not disturbed – this is not *total manifestation of being*.
 Even though a time may manifest when it is seen as *arrays of treasures*, this is not the true ultimate.
 Even if there is *manifestation of being* seen as the realm of the Buddhas’ practice of the way, it is not necessarily something to love.
 Even if we attain the summit of *seeing manifestation of being* as the inconceivable qualities of the Buddhas, reality as it is is not only like this.
 Individual views of being are individual objects and subjects.
 This is not to say that they are to be considered *the work on the Way* of Buddhas and Zen adepts – they are limited views of one corner.
 >
-> (From *Shōbōgenzō: Zen Essays by Dogen*, translated by Thomas Cleary, page 90.)
+> (From *Shōbōgenzō: Zen Essays by Dōgen*, translated by Thomas Cleary, page 90.)

-[Here] Dogen Zenji mentions four views [of] many people.
+[Here] Dōgen Zenji mentions four views [of] many people.
 The first one, [it says here, is,] “When we may have eyes for the manifestation of *plants and trees, earth and stones, walls and fences,* we are not in doubt, not disturbed – this is not *total manifestation of being*.”

 [This is the first of] four kinds of misunderstanding of Buddhism.
 If you believe the purpose of Buddhism is to see into one’s self-nature and realize the buddha way... it *seems* to be right, but it’s not alright, it’s misunderstanding.